 This article is here to be your go-to guide!
 We’ll share practical strategies and insights to help enhance self-care abilities, empowering your child to tackle daily routines with confidence.
 So, how can you effectively assess and teach these vital skills while creating a supportive and encouraging environment?
 Let’s explore this together!

-Teaching building self-care skills in autistic children can feel like a big task, but with the right strategies, it can be a rewarding journey!
+Teaching building in autistic children can feel like a big task, but with the right strategies, it can be a rewarding journey!
 Here are some friendly tips to help you along the way:

 Let’s explore this together!
 We’re here to help you every step of the way!